-England after the Norman Conquest of England in 1066.
+The ancient name Jollif is a Norman name that would have been developed in England after the Norman Conquest of England in 1066.
 This name was a name given to a happy and lively person.
 The surname of Jolliffe was originally derived from the Old French word joli, of the same meaning.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Jollif family